largecats/flink-notes/notes.md

 3. Will we be able to use YARN's log aggregation after integrating Flink with YARN?

+   Can.
+But we don't necessarily have the need for log aggregation.

 ## Fraud Detection with the DataStream API

 In ubuntu, type: